You are here

 IMS was created in 1976 as part of the Department of Health, Education and Welfare and the library programs had been in existence since 1956.
 Lawmakers at that time saw “great potential in an Institute that is focused on the combined roles that libraries and museums play in our community life.”
 The newly created IMLS would comprise the Office of Museum Services and the Office of Library Services.

-September 30, 2016 marks the 20th anniversary of the Museum and Library Services Act of 1996, which created the Institute of Museum and Library Services.
-We want to hear your story of how an IMLS grant helped your institution and changed your community.
-Or if you just want to shout out an amazing museum or library in your neighborhood, we want to hear those stories too.
-We will post your stories throughout the next year to share the great work that museums and libraries are doing.
-IMLSat20@imls.gov
+September 30, 2016 marked the 20th anniversary of the Museum and Library Services Act of 1996, which created the Institute of Museum and Library Services.
+We heard your stories of how an IMLS grant helped your institution and changed your community.
+We posted your stories and shared your great work on Facebook, Twitter and Instagram.

 A Look Back in Photographs